Labeeb2339/sharky2/SPECIES_GUIDE.md

 ## 🌊 Meet the Ocean's Top Predators

-SharkTracker Pro analyzes habitats for 6 major shark species.
+SharkTracker Pro analyzes habitats for **18 major shark species** from around the world!
 Each species has unique preferences for temperature, depth, prey, and habitat.
 Understanding these differences helps you predict where to find each species.

 ---